prownd/comcontrols/README.md

 #compile and install
+qmake-qt4
 make
 make install

-after  compiled ,you can test it
+#after  compiled ,you can test it
 cd test
-qmake
+qmake-qt4
 make
 ./test_controls_item